Free Trial

 Is A SPAC II Acquisition's short interest increasing or decreasing?

-A SPAC II Acquisition saw a decline in short interest in the month of June.
+A SPAC II Acquisition saw a decline in short interest during the month of June.
 As of June 15th, there was short interest totaling 6,000 shares, a decline of 33.3% from the previous total of 9,000 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Which stocks are the most shorted right now?